danielpodrazka/mcp-text-editor/README.md

 {"text": "def hello():\n    print(\"Hello, world!\")\n\nhello()", "id": "L1-4-a1b2c3"}
 ```

+#### 4. `overwrite`
+Overwrite a range of lines in the current file with new text.

 **Parameters**:
-- `line` (int): Line number (1-based) after which to insert text
-- `text` (str): Text to insert
+- `text` (str): New text to replace the specified range
+- `start` (int): Start line number (1-based)
+- `end` (int): End line number (1-based)
+- `id` (str): ID of the lines in the specified range

 **Returns**:
-- Operation result with status

-**Note**:
-- This tool is the preferred way to add new content into a file
-- The hash verification ensures the file hasn't changed since you last read it
-- The text will be inserted immediately after the specified line
-- Use together with remove_lines to replace content
-- Don't insert more than 50 lines at a time to prevent hitting limits

-Remove a range of lines from the current file.

-**Parameters**:
-- `line_start` (int): Start line number (1-based)
-- `line_end` (int): End line number (1-based)
-- `lines_hash` (str): Hash of the lines in the specified range

-**Returns**:
 - Operation result with status and message

 **Note**:
-- The hash verification ensures the file content hasn't changed since you last read it
-- Use together with insert_lines to replace content
+- This tool allows replacing a range of lines with new content
+- The number of new lines can differ from the original range
+- To remove lines, provide an empty string as the text parameter
+- The behavior mimics copy-paste: original lines are removed, new lines are inserted at that position
+- Small ranges like 10-20 lines are better to prevent hitting limits

 #### 5. `delete_file`
 Delete the currently set file.